anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 objects for device credential bootstrapping.
-/* stf: took creential here to also allow for server generated keys */ This enhancement of BRSKI is named BRSKI-AE, where AE stands for both alternative enrollment protocols and asynchronous enrollment.
-Like BRSKI, BRSKI-AE results in the pledge storing an X.509 domain certificate with the corresponding private key and sufficient information for verifying the domain registrar identity (LDevID CA certificate) as well as domain-specific X.509 device certificates (LDevID EE certificates).
+/* stf: took creential here to also allow for server generated keys */ This enhancement of BRSKI is named BRSKI-AE, where AE stands for both alternative enrollment protocols and asynchronous enrollment. /* Bro: Den Satz könnten wir auch streichen. */ Like BRSKI, this specification results in the pledge storing an X.509 domain certificate with the corresponding private key and sufficient information for verifying the domain registrar identity (LDevID CA certificate) as well as domain-specific X.509 device certificates (LDevID EE certificates).